Vitorhr10/dtmoney/README.md

 ## How to use

 1. Clone this repository: `git clone https://github.com/Vitorhr10/dtmoney.git`
-2. Install dependencies: `npm install`
+2. Install dependencies: `npm install or yarn`
-3. Run the application: `npm start`
+3. Run the application: `npm start or yarn start`

 ## How to contribute